Entanglement entropy in a time-dependent holographic Schwinger pair creation: Introduction

 \section{Introduction}

 Schwinger pair creation~\cite{Schwinger:1951nm} is a quantum process in which a pair of particles is produced from the vacuum in an external electric field.
-In QCD, the external chromoelectric field inside a confining string can lead to the production of a quark-antiquark pair, leading to string breaking when the string energy exceeds the light meson mass.
-This process is used in event generators (LUND, PYTHIA)~\cite{Andersson:1983ia} to account for jet fragmentation in high energy collisions ~\cite{ALEPH:1995qic}.
+In quantum chromodynamics (QCD), the external chromoelectric field inside a confining string can lead to the production of a quark-antiquark pair, leading to string breaking when the string energy exceeds the light meson mass.
+This process is used in event generators (such as Lund and PYTHIA)~\cite{Andersson:1983ia} to account for jet fragmentation in high energy collisions ~\cite{ALEPH:1995qic}.

 The pair creation proceeds through tunneling, a quintessential quantum process.
 The vacuum pair tunnels through a potential barrier under the effect of a strong background field, and is produced with a finite probability.
 Throughout the creation process, the pair is correlated and interacts with both with the external (classical) field and the quantum gauge field.
 Quantum entanglement is the measure of these correlations throughout the pair history.